 StorageWorks Command Console (SWCC) software communicates with the HSG80 controllers through an existing storage unit, or logical unit number (LUN).
 The dedicated LUN that SWCC uses is called the Command Console LUN (CCL).
 CCL serves as the communication device for the HS-Series Agent and identifies itself to the host by a unique identification string.
 By default, a CCL device is enabled within the HSG80 controller on host port 1.
-The HSG80 uses both SCSI-2 and SCSI-3.
+The HSG80 uses SCSI-2 with your platform.